-An important assertion at number 0:
+An important assertion number one:

-0. Rules Must Not Be Applied Unthinkingly
+1. Rules Must Not Be Applied Unthinkingly

 Rules are simply formulated generalizations based on one's experience.
 They are not to be applied unconditionally, and they do not make thinking redundant.
 Every rule has a rational reason to exist.
 If your situation does not justify following a rule, then you should not do it.